Maria Carmela Lico: Research topics

 Maria Carmela Lico was interested in behavioral neuroscience since her undergraduate studies.
 While her PhD research under Houssay focused mainly on neuroendocrinology and cardiac control - her first article was on a method for permanent aortic cannulation in toads - soon she joined Miguel Rolando Covian in the field of neurophysiology.
-As most researchers under the guidance of Covian, Lico was interested in a wide variety of topics, and it has been said that her personal library - composed mainly of fiction and art books – attested this observation.
+As most researchers under the guidance of Covian, Lico was interested in a wide variety of topics, and it has been said that her personal library - composed mainly of fiction and art books – attests this observation.
 Together with Venâncio Pereira Leite and Ricardo Francisco Marseillan, Lico spent most of her time manually producing electrodes, canulae and other equipment necessary for the implementation of novel techniques.
 As recorded by Anette Hoffmann:

-When I arrived at Ribeirão Preto in 1966, I had the opportunity to begin my scientific education participating in projects developed by Maria C. Lico and Miguel R. Covian.
-In those times, acute experiments, with anesthetized animals, were usual.
+When I arrived at Ribeirão Preto in 1966, I had the opportunity to begin my scientific education by participating in projects developed by Maria C. Lico and Miguel R. Covian.
+In those times, acute experiments with anesthetized animals were usual.
 The laboratory technician, Mr. Osvaldo Del Vecchio, a tailor by trade, performed surgeries with extreme competence.
 Maria C. Lico conducted experiments.
 Covian, who was the department head, was summoned to the experimental room only at the moments in which animals were subjected to the proposed experimental treatments.
-During intervals, which could take up to 30 minutes, Maria C. Lico dove in reading books - not on physiology, but fiction.
-By the time I met her, she read avidly the fiction from the Argentinian writer Julio Cortázar, and practically ignored my presence in the room.
+During intervals, which could take up to 30 minutes, Maria C. Lico dove into reading books - not on physiology, but fiction.
+By the time I met her, she had read the fiction from the Argentinian writer Julio Cortázar, and practically ignored my presence in the room.
 She was fascinated by the adventure of discovery.
 Her curiosity was endless.
 She would allow herself to wander through the pathways opened during a given experiment when she realized something new could be discovered, even though this could lead to deviating considerably from the original research line.
 She did not publish lavishly.
-Certainly she would be rejected by lack of productivity at the contemporary university.
+Certainly she would be rejected due to a lack of productivity at the contemporary university.